Matt Helm: Home media

 Murderer's Row was initially released on VHS in 1980, with a reissue in 1987.
 The Ambushers was released on VHS in 1986, with a reissue in 1991.
 The Silencers and The Wrecking Crew were both released on VHS only in 1996, with no reissues for either film.
 The 1996 releases consisted of 2 box sets, one containing Murderer's Row and The Ambushers, with the other containing The Silencers and The Wrecking Crew.
 It is unknown if these releases were sold exclusively as box sets, or if they were also issued individually.
 A 4-DVD box set containing the four films was released in North America in December 2005.

 Television series

 A television series loosely based upon Hamilton's character was launched by the ABC Network in 1975.
 Titled simply Matt Helm, the series starred Anthony Franciosa as a retired spy who becomes a private detective.
 After being launched by a pilot TV movie, it ran for only 14 episodes.

 Manga

-In Japan, Jin Kimura (木村仁), also known as Mitsuhisa Kimura (木村光久) drew Matt Helm Series (マット・ヘルム・シリーズ, Matto Herumu Shirīzu), based on the novel, in the magazine Boy's Life (ボーイズライフ), November 1968 – March 1969.
+In Japan, Jin Kimura (木村仁), also known as Mitsuhisa Kimura (木村光久) drew Matt Helm Series (マット・ヘルム・シリーズ, Matto Herumu Shirīzu), based on the novels, in the Japanese magazine Boy's Life (ボーイズライフ), November 1968 – March 1969.